“WHERE HISTORY BECOMES A LIVING CLASSROOM.”

 Teaching the Past, Inspiring the Future.

-As the last living witnesses of World War II fade from our lives, the responsibility to preserve their stories grows more urgent.
-By bringing students to these historic shores, educators help them learn directly from the past—honoring the courage of those who served and turning memory into meaning.
-The goal is not only to remember what was sacrificed, but to inspire the next generation to value freedom, choose unity, and carry forward the hope of peace.
+As the last living witnesses of World War II pass from living memory, the responsibility to preserve and teach their stories becomes ever more profound.
+By bringing students to the historic shores of Normandy, the program enables them to learn directly from the past—honoring the courage and sacrifice of those who served while turning memory into meaning.
+In this way, it not only safeguards the legacy of WWII, but also inspires young Americans to value freedom, choose unity, and carry forward the enduring hope of peace.